-A practical foreign exchange and currency guide on sending money and travel to Monaco
+A practical foreign exchange and currency guide to Monaco

 Squeezed into just 200 hectares, Monaco might be the world’s second-smallest country (only the Vatican is smaller), but what it lacks in size it makes up for in attitude.
 A magnet for high-rollers and hedonists since the early 20th century, it’s also renowned as one of the world’s most notorious tax havens and home to the annual Formula One Grand Prix.